 3. Stay up late.

-Sometimes, it’s as simple as putting the other kids to bed and letting one or both of them stay up a little later and eat a late night bowl of cereal or a good ol’ Debbie Cake and a big glass of milk.
-You’d be amazed at the sweet, no pun intended, conversation and memories that are made.
+Sometimes, it’s as simple as putting the other kids to bed and letting one or both of them stay up a little later and eat a late night bowl of cereal or a good ol’ Debbie Cake and big glass of milk.
+You’d be amazed at the sweet (no pun intended) conversation and memories that are made.
 This is quality time that they usually ask for pretty frequently.
-I always felt like I had to have the kids in the bed at the same time, but let’s face it that is a daunting task, so “shift” bedtimes are sometimes the best way to make it all work, and you get a little extra time with each of them!
+I always felt like I had to have our kids in bed at the same time, but let’s face it, that is a daunting task!
+So, “shift” bedtimes are sometimes the best way to make it all work, and you get a little extra time with each of them!